Best Leverage Ratio for Forex Trading

 Let's assume that a Margin Call has been triggered on Simon's account.
 In this case, when the position is closed (say, with a loss of $4500), its value will be $1,000 (initial margin from Simon's account)+$99,000 (which the broker added as a credit)-$4,500(loss)=$95,500.

-Similarly, if the position comes out in profit, all of the profit goes to Simon, after he closes the position.
+Similarly, if the position brings a return, all of the gain goes to Simon, after he closes the position.

-After the position is closed, $99,000 will be returned to the broker, $1,000 of the deposit will go back to Simon`s account, and $8,000 of the profit will also go to his account.
+After the position is closed, $99,000 will be returned to the broker, $1,000 of the deposit will go back to Simon`s account, and $8,000 of the return will also go to his account.

-This is leverage - a double-edged sword that can turn a small deposit into a lot of money or wipe out your account in the blink of an eye.
+This is leverage - a double-edged sword that can turn a small deposit into a fortune or wipe out your account in the blink of an eye.

 What Leverage Ratio is Good for a Beginner